 Diabetes is a common life-long health condition that affects almost 60 million people in Europe.
 According to the WHO, approximately 10.3% of men and 9.6% of women aged 25 years and over in the Europe region have diabetes – with as many as 50% of sufferers remaining undiagnosed.
 Worldwide, high blood glucose kills more than 3 million people a year.

 Diabetes is a condition where the amount of glucose in your blood is too high because the body cannot use it properly.
 This is because your pancreas doesn’t produce any insulin, or not enough insulin, to help glucose enter your body’s cells – or the insulin that is produced does not work properly (Diabetes UK).

-The potential of baobab for blood sugar control.
+The potential of baobab for blood sugar control

 In 2012, Aduna conducted the world's first pilot-level clinical trial on a baobab product, looking specifically at glycaemic response.
-In the trial, which was conducted by the Functional Food Centre of Oxford Brookes University, a milk drink containing 17.4g of Aduna Baobab Superfruit Powder consumed by human participants resulted in a lower blood glucose response than a control drink which contained no baobab.
+In the trial, which was conducted by scientists at the Functional Food Centre of Oxford Brookes University, a milk drink containing 17.4g of Aduna Baobab Powder consumed by human participants resulted in a lower blood glucose response than a control drink which contained no baobab.

 Commenting on these results, Dr Lisa Ryan from Oxford Brookes University said: 'these results considered alongside the results from other baobab related studies in our Centre are very encouraging and suggest that extracts from the baobab fruit may have a positive role to play in blood glucose control".

 A year later in 2013, scientists at Oxford Brookes University carried out additional research into baobab and its potential to manage blood sugar.
 In this research, which was published in the scientific journal Nutrition, baobab was mixed into bread and water.